 - chronic kidney disease

 If you have high cholesterol, your doctor may recommend lifestyle changes to help lower it.
 For instance, they may recommend changes to your diet, exercise habits, or other aspects of your daily routine.
-If you smoke tobacco products, they will likely advise you to quit.
+If you smoke, they will likely advise you to quit.

 To help you achieve and maintain healthy cholesterol levels, your doctor may recommend changes to your diet.